 3. Tire Chains

 The weather can change in an instant, especially in the higher park altitudes.
 We were there in October and still saw snow that had fallen the previous year.
-Be aware that tire chains may be necessary, depending on the time of year you are exploring.
+Be aware that tire chains may be necessary depending on the time of year you are exploring especially if you are driving to Sequoia National Park in winter.

 Although there are places inside to park to stop and get a bit to eat, you may not be near them when your group gets hungry.
 When exploring Sequoia National Park by car I suggest bringing a cooler full of sandwiches, drinks and snacks so that you don’t have to change your route or backtrack when hunger strikes.